OA and Multilateral Development Finance

 Ocean Accounts provide the downward connections that translate development finance commitments into measurable outcomes.
 The structured data from Ocean Accounts supports four key operational functions for multilateral development finance:

-Baseline establishment for project appraisal: Ecosystem extent accounts (TG-3.1 Assets) establish pre-project stocks of marine habitats such as coral reefs, mangroves, and seagrass meadows.
+Baseline establishment for project appraisal: In the Ocean Accounts Framework (TG-0.1), the valuation of ecosystem services flowing to the economy corresponds to Edge E9 (ecosystem services to economy), which underpins the natural capital rationale for development finance investment.
+Ecosystem extent accounts (TG-3.1 Assets) establish pre-project stocks of marine habitats such as coral reefs, mangroves, and seagrass meadows.
 Ecosystem condition accounts record baseline health metrics--coral cover percentages, mangrove regeneration rates, water quality indicators--that define the starting point for impact assessment.
 Physical flow accounts (TG-3.2 Flows from Environment to Economy) quantify provisioning services such as fish catch and regulating services such as coastal protection, measured in physical units (tonnes of fish, linear kilometres of shoreline protected).
 These baselines are essential for MDB appraisal methodologies, which require quantified evidence of the natural capital at risk or the ecosystem services that investments will protect or enhance.

 Results measurement for monitoring frameworks: Flow accounts provide the monitoring data required by MDB results frameworks and vertical fund reporting requirements.
-Ocean economy thematic accounts (TG-2.5 Ocean Economy Structure) track economic outcomes such as employment in sustainable fisheries or tourism revenues from marine protected areas.
+Ocean economy thematic accounts (TG-2.5 Structure and Function of the Ocean Economy) track economic outcomes such as employment in sustainable fisheries or tourism revenues from marine protected areas.
 Investment indicators (TG-2.6 Ocean-related Investment) measure capital formation in ocean sectors, including gross fixed capital formation (GFCF) in vessels, port infrastructure, and aquaculture facilities, enabling tracking of whether development finance is catalysing additional private investment.
 Asset accounts document changes in natural capital stocks, revealing whether financed interventions are achieving their intended conservation or restoration outcomes.
 The time-series structure of Ocean Accounts enables before-and-after comparison essential for impact evaluation.

 Risk assessment for financial structuring: Asset accounts quantify the natural capital stocks on which proposed investments depend, informing risk assessment.
 For example, coastal infrastructure investments depend on the coastal protection services provided by mangroves and reefs; if extent and condition accounts show declining trends in these ecosystems, this signals increased physical risk to project viability.
 Ocean economy accounts identify sectoral dependencies on ecosystem services--tourism depends on water quality and biodiversity, aquaculture depends on water quality and waste assimilation, fisheries depend on spawning habitat and nursery grounds.
 Quantifying these dependencies enables MDBs to assess nature-related risks to project cash flows, as required under the emerging frameworks for nature-related financial disclosure (TNFD, IFRS S1) discussed in Section 3.4 below.